peterhinch/micropython-font-to-py/writer/DRIVERS.md

 The design aims primarily to minimise RAM usage.
 Minimising the size of the bytecode is a secondary aim.
-Indexed addressing is used to reduce this in the case of proportional fonts, at a small cost in performance.
+Indexed addressing is used to reduce this in the case of proportional fonts, and also to facilitate non-contiguous fonts, at a small cost in performance.
 The size of the Python source file is a lesser consideration, with readability being prioritised over size.
 Hence they are "pretty formatted" with the large bytes objects split over multiple lines for readability.

 Fonts created with the `font_to_py` utility have been extensively tested with each of the mapping options.
 They are used with drivers for SSD1306 OLEDs,